-Hectorol capsules is used for:
+Hectorol capsules are used for:

 Lowering elevated parathyroid hormone levels in patients who have chronic kidney disease, including those undergoing kidney dialysis.

-Hectorol capsules is a synthetic form of vitamin D. It works by promoting the proper absorption and use of calcium and phosphate by the body, as well as normal bone development and maintenance.
+Hectorol capsules are a synthetic form of vitamin D. It works by promoting the proper absorption and use of calcium and phosphate by the body, as well as normal bone development and maintenance.
 It also helps regulate parathyroid hormone levels and is involved in magnesium metabolism.